damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 We have outlined a [bold vision][prom-gitlab] for making world class monitoring easier for everyone, and with GitLab 8.16 we have taken our first step towards that goal.
 In this release we have included [Prometheus][prometheus] and it's
 [Node Exporter][node-exp] as part of our Omnibus package.
-This will provide high quality time-series monitoring of your GitLab server.
+This will provide high quality time-series monitoring of your GitLab server's resources.

 Both Prometheus and Node exporter are off by default for this release, but we plan on having them on by default starting with GitLab version 9.0.
 To enable monitoring now, simply [enable the features][prom-docs] and reconfigure GitLab.

-Right now, Prometheus will just monitor the system GitLab is running on.
-TODO HOW TO USE
+After you have enabled Prometheus you can visit `<your_domain_name>:9090` to access the Prometheus console, or connect a compatible dashboard tool like Grafana.

 [prom-gitlab]: https://about.gitlab.com/2017/01/05/prometheus-and-gitlab/
 [prometheus]: https://prometheus.io